 Narita City Square.APA Hotel is the small white bldg. in the distance to the left of the tall brown bldg. on the right.

 JR Narita Station, right.
-The Narita Tourism Office is just to the left in the same building.Turn right and go north here to get to the main shopping area.
+The Narita Tourism Office is just to the left in the same building.Turn right at this light and go north here to get to the main shopping area.
 In the 3-story bldg. on the left there is a very nice and large Family Mart.

 Keisei Narita Station – take the Keisei Skyliner out of Narita International Airport and get off here.This is just across from the town square.

 There’s a huge map of Narita City just next to the city hall.

 Most hotels in Narita City are conveniently located.
 Easy to use convenience stores (conbini) and parking abound.

 Eat like a king cheap out of conbini (convenience stores).
 A lot of the food is quite healthy such as cheap pre-made salads, lemon tea, and vegetable drinks.
 This entire meal only cost around 600¥ (about $6).

 You can actaully have a great time in Narita City just walking around.
 Pick a street and just start walking to see what you’ll discover.
 If you’re up for getting a Japanese Driver’s License, you can even buy a brand new Honda scooter at local dealers for as little as $900, like the one shown below.
 The real attraction in Narita is the long shopping street just to the north of the town square.
 Nippon Wandering TV covered this street in the video shown at the end of this post.
 To get there go west from either station, into the city square, then turn right (north) immediately.
 There are all kinds of nice little shops along this street which are well worth a stroll.